EU Licensed4.8/5

 How Oral Semaglutide Is Absorbed: SNAC Technology

-Rybelsus co-formulates semaglutide with sodium N-(8-[2-hydroxybenzoyl] amino) caprylate (SNAC), an absorption enhancer that enables the peptide to cross the gastric mucosa.
+Rybelsus combines semaglutide with sodium N-(8-[2-hydroxybenzoyl] amino) caprylate (SNAC).
+SNAC is an absorption enhancer.
+It helps the peptide pass through the stomach lining into the body.

 SNAC mechanism of action:

-- Absorption occurs primarily in the stomach, not the small intestine.
-This is why the tablet must be taken on an empty stomach
+• Most absorption happens in the stomach, not the small intestine.
+That is why you must take the tablet on an empty stomach

 Bioavailability considerations:

-- Oral semaglutide has a bioavailability of approximately 0.4 to 1%, compared to 89% for subcutaneous injection
+• Oral semaglutide has a bioavailability of about 0.4 to 1%.
+The subcutaneous injection reaches about 89%

-- This means the oral doses (3 mg, 7 mg, 14 mg) are much higher in milligram terms than the injectable doses (0.25 mg, 0.5 mg, 1 mg) to achieve comparable plasma levels
+• This is why the oral doses (3 mg, 7 mg, 14 mg) are much higher in milligrams than the injectable doses (0.25 mg, 0.5 mg, 1 mg).
+The higher amount is needed to reach similar blood levels

 Strict administration requirements:

-- Take on an empty stomach after an overnight fast (at least 6 hours without food)
+• Take it on an empty stomach after an overnight fast (at least 6 hours without food)

-- Swallow whole with up to 120 mL (half a glass) of plain water only
+• Swallow it whole with up to 120 mL (half a glass) of plain water only

-- Wait at least 30 minutes before eating, drinking other liquids, or taking other oral medications
+• Wait at least 30 minutes before you eat, drink other liquids, or take other oral medicines

 Rybelsus Dosing Schedule

-Like Ozempic, Rybelsus follows a titration schedule to minimise GI side effects.
+Like Ozempic, Rybelsus follows a titration schedule.
+Slowly raising the dose helps reduce gut side effects.
 The steps differ from the injectable product.

 Step 1: 3 mg once daily for 30 days

-This is a titration dose only.
-It does not provide clinically meaningful glucose lowering.
-Its purpose is GI adaptation.
+This is a starting dose only.
+It does not lower glucose in a way that matters clinically.
+Its job is to let your gut adjust.

-Do not extend this phase beyond 30 days as the 3 mg dose has no therapeutic benefit.
+Do not stay on this phase longer than 30 days, because the 3 mg dose gives no treatment benefit.

 Step 2: 7 mg once daily (first maintenance dose)